 the trash is the safest place to dispose of your pet's waste.

-Pet waste is raw sewage
+Pet waste is raw sewage that can spread disease

 Pet waste can contain disease-causing organisms, including roundworms,